Itswali/ES6-Awesome-books/README.md

 # Awesome Books Basic Javascript

 A basic website that allows you to add and remove books.
-There has been added styling to match the provided template using Bootstrap.
+There has been added styling to match the provided template using ES6.
 Classes and methods were used in this project instead of objects and arrays.

 ## Built With